openstack/openstack-manuals/doc/admin-guide/source/compute-arch.rst

 be defined so that a user must have the ``admin`` role in order to be able to allocate a public IP address.

-A tenant limits users' access to particular images.
+A project limits users' access to particular images.
 Each user is assigned a user name and password.
-Keypairs granting access to an instance are enabled for each user, but quotas are set, so that each tenant can control resource consumption across available hardware resources.
+Keypairs granting access to an instance are enabled for each user, but quotas are set, so that each project can control resource consumption across available hardware resources.

 .. note::

-   Earlier versions of OpenStack used the term ``project`` instead of ``tenant``.
-Because of this legacy terminology, some command-line tools use :option:`--project_id` where you would normally expect to enter a tenant ID.
+   Earlier versions of OpenStack used the term ``tenant`` instead of ``project``.
+Because of this legacy terminology, some command-line tools use :option:`--tenant_id` where you would normally expect to enter a project ID.

 Block storage
 ~~~~~~~~~~~~~